-The Curriculum Study Program was founded in 1985 and remains the nation's oldest and largest coordinated effort in the country to bring molecular biology and recombinant-DNA technology into the science classroom.
+The Curriculum Study Program was founded in 1985 and remains the nation's oldest and largest coordinated effort in the country to bring molecular biology and recombinant DNA technology into the science classroom.
 This novel institution arose out of the close collaboration between Long Island school districts and Cold Spring Harbor Laboratory.
 Curriculum Study member schools and districts have preferred access to the DNALC and enjoy a direct affiliation with Cold Spring Harbor Laboratory, an acknowledged leader in molecular biological research.
-Members select from a "menu" of benefits and services - including lab field trips, summer workshops, seminars by world-class scientists, and teacher inservice training.
+Members select from a "menu" of benefits and services.

-- one free high school student laboratory field trip, and half off on up to three additional field trips.
-(Human DNA Fingerprinting and Human Mitochondrial Sequencing cannot be used as free trip).
+- one free high school student laboratory field trip, and half off on up to three additional field trips (Advanced Inquiry, Human Mitochondrial Sequencing, and Forensic DNA Profiling cannot be used as free trip)

-- one free middle school student laboratory field trip, and half off on one additional visit (does not include in-school programs).
+- one free middle school student laboratory field trip, and half off one additional visit (does not include in-school programs)